mfelleisen/PillWars/README.md

-## Pills War
+## Red Blue War

-a random, made-up game for Sw Dev F'2023

-### The Rough Idea

-.. is a turn-based game taking place in a space filled with red pills and blue pills.
-Every player has one fighter and scrambles to collect as many points by "eating" red pills and/or blue pills.
+.. is a turn-based game taking place in a space filled with red and blue pills.
+Every player has one fighter and scrambles to collect as many points by "destroying" red and/or blue enemies.

-- When a player eats a red pill, it gains between 1 and 5 points (inclusive) and accelerates between 10% and 30% (inclusive).

-- When a player east a blue pill, it gains between 7 and 10 points (inclusive).

-Each fighter starts with the same velocity (speed plus direction) and can turn up to 30deg clockwise or counter-clockwise at any point during the game.
+Destroying a red enemy accelerates the fighter by a bit.
+Destroying a blue enemy merely means collecting points.

+### The Basic Rules

 During a turn, a player may perform one of the following actions:

-- eat a pill if its fighter's focus is on the pill;
+- destroy a pill if its fighter's focus is on the pill;
 - move forward one step according to its current velocity; or
-- rotate clockwise or counter-clockwise.
+- rotate clockwise or counter-clockwise by some degrees.

+If a fighter attempts to destroy an enemy but its focus point isn't on it, the owner loses a point.

-A player is eliminated if it navigates its fighter off the game space.
+A player is eliminated if the fighter navigates outside the game space.

-The game ends when all pills are eaten or all fighters are eliminated.
+The game ends when all enemies are destroyed or all fighters are eliminated.

 The player with the most points wins.
-If two or more player have the same maximal number of points, the fastest player wins.
-If, at this point, two or more players are tied, the players closest to the origin tie for first place.

-#### Strategies
+### A Player's Actions

+A _human player_ can navigate his fighter with either mouse clicks

+- button-down in the yellow space of a fighter changes its direction
+- button-down in any white space moves "my" fighter straight ahead
+- button-down on an "enemy" "fires" IF the fighter is "on" the enemy

+or key strokes:

+- ↑ for forward
+- ← for left
+- → for right
+- SPACE for "fire" ("destroy enemy" that the fighter is sitting on)

+An _AI player_ can make plans and navigate its fighter according to some strategy.
 A strategy can be _opponent-agnostic_ or _opponent-sensitive_.

 Here is simplistic opponent-agnostic one: